jedinym/sqc-text/main.typ

 biomacromolecules.

 == Proteins
-Proteins are polypeptides with a molecular mass of around 10,000 or more
+Proteins are chains of aminoacids with a molecular mass of around 10,000 or more
 @iupac-glossary-95[p.
 1361].
-They comprise one or more chains of $alpha$-amino acids #footnote[There are over 500 different amino acids, but only 22 are incorporated into proteins @amino-acids.] linked by peptide bonds #footnote[Covalent bonds from the carbonyl carbon of one amino acid to the nitrogen atom of another with loss of water.] @iupac-glossary-95[p.
+They comprise one or more chains of amino acids
+#footnote[There are over 500 different amino acids, but only 22 are incorporated
+into proteins @amino-acids.] linked by peptide bonds $dash.en$ covalent bonds from the carbonyl carbon of one amino acid to the nitrogen atom of another with loss of water @iupac-glossary-95[p.
 1356].
+An example of such a reaction can be seen in @figure-peptide-bond.

 #figure(
   image("img/AminoacidCondensation.svg"),
   caption: "The dehydration condensation of two amino acids to form a peptide bond (in red).
 Sourced from Wikimedia Commons."
-) <peptide-bond>
+) <figure-peptide-bond>

 Proteins perform a vast array of functions in organisms: catalyzing reactions, providing structure to cells, replicating DNA, transporting molecules, and more